ycpcs/cs340-fall2016/lectures/lecture19.md

 * by translating it to machine code at run-time ("Just In Time" compilation)
 * by using both interpretation and JIT compilation (many JVMs, including the default Hotspot JVM, work this way)

 Java, Scala, Clojure, and C# are all typically implemented by compilation to virtual machine bytecode.
+JavaScript is also usually implemented on a virtual machine (using interpretation and JIT compilation), although typically without an explicit bytecode representation.

 Virtual machines using JIT compilation can achieve performance comparable to the performance of natively compiled code.